matthewLeFevre/Ken-Framework/readme.md

 header("Access-Control-Allow-Methods: GET,POST,PUT,DELETE,OPTIONS");
 ```

 These headers enable the php_generic to share resources with requests from other domains.
-Do not keep this enabled in production because it poses a significan security risk called CSRF (cross-site request forgery).
-When using php_generic in production simply swap the `*` for the domain you are using the fron end on, this will whitelist all other domain except the one provided.
+Do not keep this enabled in production because it poses a significan security vulnerability called CSRF (cross-site request forgery).
+When using php_generic in production simply swap the `*` for the domain you are using the front end on, this will whitelist all other domain except the one provided.

 ## Preforming Http/Fetch requests